TritonDataCenter/rfd/rfd/0085/README.md

 **Metrics:** We still have no robust historical nor real-time metrics, so we still have no good way to notify when the request rate drops, when the error rate spikes, or any number of other metric-based issues go awry.
+The unofficial plan for this is to integrate CMON and Prometheus with Manta.

 **Tracking alarms with tickets:** We described cases where we would like to suppress notifications for an issue.
 Ideally, we'll want to re-enable